utiso/dorkbot/README.md

 Files
 =====
-All SQLite3 databases, tools, and reports are saved in the dorkbot directory, which by default is the current directory.
+All SQLite databases, tools, and reports are saved in the dorkbot directory, which by default is the current directory.
 You can force a specific directory with the --directory flag.
 Default file paths within this directory are as follows:

-* SQLite3 database file: *dorkbot.db*
+* SQLite database file: *dorkbot.db*
 * External tools directory: *tools/*
 * Scan report output directory: *reports/*